 Setting Themes to Guides & Hotspots within the Chrome Extension

 While you're working on the Chrome Extension, you can set a custom theme to a guide either before or after creating a guide, as shown below:

 Please don't forget to hit the Publish Changes button on your panel to make your changes live.

 Setting Themes to Guides & Hotspots within your panel

 You can use Advanced Settings of your Guide/Hotspot to change the Theme, as shown below.

 Why is the Custom Theme not applying to my Guide/Hotspot completely?

 If you change the appearance of a guide or hotspot manually while working on the Chrome extension, they are considered retouches.

-And, retouches within individual steps can override the functioning of the Theme that is designated to a guide, and they will not stick to the guide completely.
+And retouches within individual steps can override the functioning of the Theme designated to a guide, and they will not stick to the guide completely.

-If you want to thoroughly apply your changes to the guide, you need to change the guide's Theme, not the step-by-step design.
+If you want to apply your changes to the guide thoroughly, you need to change the guide's Theme, not the step-by-step design.